qbead/qbeadWebsite/content/book/lightandcolor.md

 <!--TODO: Needs a picture of a prism with colored lights.-->
 (Prism picture here)

-Do you see how white light goes into the prism, and the entire spectrum of colors emerges from the other side?
+Do you see how white light goes into the prism and the entire spectrum of colors emerges from the other side?

 What is happening here?
 We are witnessing the process of dispersion when we see white light spread out into its different colors.
 Dispersion is a property of waves, and causes waves to be separated by their wavelengths.
 By studying the dispersion of light, and many other studies we won't discuss here, we have learned that light is an electromagnetic wave.
 Let's break that idea down and study the general properties of waves and then look more at electromagnetic waves.